 The ability to type and edit a document _before_ printing

 was reason enough to buy a computer, just to replace that old

 typewriter.
 Today, most folks recognize internet access as being a

-written correspondence, both of which are excellent reasons to invest
+of communications, all of which are excellent reasons to invest

 in a computer.
 (Even if all you use a computer for is email and web,

 using a Mac provides a big advantage due to security features and ease

 of use.)
 But there is so much more you can do, it seems like a waste of

 power to stop at communications without branching off into other

 Your Mac comes equipped with software designed to manage a